 Miradouro da Senhora do Monte

-This is the highest point in Lisbon and is worth stopping for an overhead view of the city.
+This is Lisbon’s highest point of city view and enjoys an overhead view of the city.

 Evening/Dinner

-To round your one day itinerary in Lisbon, make your way to Barrio Alto.
-This is the place for nightlife in Lisbon, and there are several choices for dinner in Bairro Alto.
-We loved the Gin Lover’s Bar in Barrio Alto.
-We had a cocktail here before enjoying a delicious meal on the outdoor terrace.
+To conclude your one-day itinerary in Lisbon, head to Bairro Alto.
+This is arguably the most lively place in Lisbon, and has multiple options for dinner in Bairro Alto.
+We enjoyed Gin Lover’s Bar in Barrio Alto.
+Here, we started our night with cocktails and later relished a delightful dinner on the terrace.

 Nightlife

-After dinner, you have a few choices: you can enjoy the nightlife of Bairro Alto, go bar hopping, and search for some Fado performers.
-If you really want to see a Fado show, we recommend booking an organized performance in advance here.
-This highly rated tour
+After dinner, you have various options.
+You can either go out to the bars and experience the nightlife in Bairro Alto, browse the bars for a Fado performance, or do both.
+If you really want to watch a Fado performance live, we recommend booking a set performance in advance here.
+This tour is highly recommended.

-Well, that was a busy one day in Lisbon, Portugal!
-From historic landmarks to vibrant neighborhoods and stunning views from its miradouros, we’ve shown you how to make the most of your day AND night in this stunning city.
-If you are spending more time in Lisbon, check out our post 48 Hours in Lisbon, Itinerary
+Well, that was a busy day in Lisbon, Portugal!
+From astonishing landmarks to colorful and vibrant neighborhoods, and beautiful views from the Miradouros, we have shown you how to spend the day AND night in this beautiful city.
+In case you are spending more days in Lisbon, do check out our post 48 Hours in Lisbon, Itinerary.
+The Best Things to Do in Lisbon Check out our blog for more top sights, the best places to eat, and the most convenient ways to get around Lisbon.